renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 Read the parser documentation at [breejs.github.io/later/parsers.html#text](https://breejs.github.io/later/parsers.html#text) for more details.
 The _@breejs/later_ library also handles the concepts of "days", time_before", and "time_after".

-### Limit when Renovate bot itself runs
+### In repository schedule configuration

+Reminder: the times when the Renovate process runs are controlled by the bot admin using tools such as `cron`.
+If you use the GitHub hosted app, the default is that Renovate will always be allowed to run.

-Be sure to give Renovate bot enough time to process your repository.
+Be sure to schedule enough time for Renovate to process your repository.
 Do not set schedules like "Run Renovate for an hour each Sunday" as you _will_ run into problems.

 Say you want Renovate bot to run each day before 2 am: